steven-fernandez/ngx-monaco/readme.md

 $ npm install monaco-editor ngx-monaco --save
 ```

-> Note: The `monaco-editor` package is a peer dependency of this package.

 ### angular.json

 Add the following lines to the app `assets` array in `angular.json`.